yderidde/Sparrow-Framework/BUILDING.md

   * Build and run — just to see if everything works fine.
 If it does not work, check if you have created the `SPARROW_SRC` variable in Xcode, and if it points to the right place.
   * Rename the project:
-    * Xcode 3: click on “Project” → “Rename …” and enter the name of your choice.
-    * Xcode 4: select the project in the Project Navigator, then open the file inspector and change the text in the “Project Name” field.
+    * select the project in the Project Navigator, then open the file inspector and change the text in the “Project Name” field.
 Accept the requests of the appearing popups.
   * That’s it!
 Now you can start to develop your game with Sparrow.

 After creating your project, you can choose the target hardware (iPhone / iPad / Universal)